feeblejs/feeble/README.md

 Tuku is a framework build on top of React/Redux/redux-saga which aims to make building React/Redux applications easier and better.

-It introduce a `model` concept, which contains your specify domain actions, reducer, effects and selectors.
-This make you struct your application elegant.
+It introduce `app` and `model` concept, `app` holds all the logic of your applications, and `model` contains your specify domain's actions, reducer, effects and selectors.
+This make you struct your application more elegant.

 If you are familiar with React/Redux/redux-saga, you'll love Tuku :see_no_evil:.